Joachim-Otahal/Powershell-and-Shelly-Smart-Home/README.md

 Get the status, use the switch.

 ## Shelly-Plug-S.ps1
-Get status, switch it, and read the real power usage if the plug dislikes the device.
+Get the status, use the switch.